petepm/petepm.github.io/music/synchronized-seasoning/index.md

 ---
 layout: page
 pagetype: album
-date: TODO
+date: 2021-06-03
 title: Synchronized Seasoning
 ---

-_Synchronized Seasoning_, released in TODO, but started roughly a decade prior, and with 6/8 of the tunes published in various levels of completeness along the way, was quite the project.
+_Synchronized Seasoning_, released in 2021, but started roughly a decade prior, and with 6/8 of the tunes published in various levels of completeness along the way, was quite the project.
 A lot happened _in real life_ during that time, and the album reflects that,